pravindesai/Data_Structures_and_Algorithms/src/kotlinTips/KotlinInterviewQuestion.md

 * what is isInitialized
 * lazy in kotlin
 * data class
+* can we inherit kotlin classes directly ? how/why
 * open keyword
 * how to write statics
 * what is coroutines in Kotlin